-OUTCOME Cost N° of Losses averted/Benefits Alternative to (USD) beneficiaries generated Project 1.1.
-Increased 264,000 300 people Under current capacity of institutions (MoA, MoHE, scenario decisiongovernmental MoWR), extension makers have staff on organizations and NGO will limited capacity to mainstreaming have the capacity to assess CC impacts CC adaptation assess, plan and monitor and plan suitable into the CC adaptation needs and adaptation agricultural measures.
-The CC measures for the sector Adaptation Strategy will different agro- become a policy document climatic conditions
+OUTCOME Cost (USD) No of beneficiaries Losses averted/Benefits generated Alternative to Project 1.1.
+Increased capacity of governmental staff on mainstreaming CC adaptation into the agricultural sector 264,000 300 people Key staff at governmental institutions (MoA, MoHE, MoWR), extension organizations and NGO will have the capacity to assess, plan and monitor CC adaptation needs and measures.
+The CC Adaptation Strategy will become a policy document Under current scenario decision-makers have limited capacity to assess CC impacts and plan suitable adaptation measures for the different agroclimatic conditions